- Former Public Representative of the Association of Geoscientists Nova Scotia Council 2018-2019

 Elizabeth is a member of the Nova Scotia Barristers’ Society and the Canadian Bar Association.
-She is currently a Public Representative (lay member) of the Geoscientists Nova Scotia Council and is a past Member at Large of the CBA Environmental, Energy & Resources Law Section.
+She is a former Public Representative (lay member) of the Geoscientists Nova Scotia Council and is a past Member at Large of the CBA Environmental, Energy & Resources Law Section.

 Elizabeth is a contributing author on a number of publications, including: